Influenza Pseudovirus Reagents for Neutralization Assays and More

 Unlike live influenza virus, Influenza RVPs are produced by direct expression of viral proteins encoded by cDNA.
 This means the product is the same every time, and we can easily modify the HA sequence to suit your research needs.

-With this reliable, off-the-shelf reagent, your lab team will spend less time propagating virus, training personnel, and sequencing stocks.
-That will leave more time to carry out vital tasks—like generating valuable data.
+With this reliable, off-the-shelf reagent, your lab team will spend less time sourcing up-to-date influenza stocks, propagating virus, and training personnel—leaving more time for generating valuable data in response to the latest influenza strains.

 Schematic of an influenza pseudovirus particle.
 HA and NA proteins in a lipid bilayer surround a lentivirus core with a GFP or luciferase reporter gene inside.